CaiLiLab/MuRaL/docs/usage.rst

 be aware that training tasks without GPUs could take a much longer time.
 For most models, prediction tasks can be done with only CPUs.

-Before installing MuRaL, use ``conda`` command from Miniconda to create an environment and install the dependencies.
+Before installing MuRaL, use the ``conda`` command from Miniconda to create an environment and install the dependencies.
 The dependencies are included in ``environment.yml`` (if using GPUs) or ``environment_cpu.yml`` (if CPU-only computing).
 Run one of the